Monday, December 15, 2008

 Stars are wishes and dreams achieved

 through possibility.
 The sun?
-M
+Merely an egg yolk

 melting through our fingers.
 Food for the next voyage.